 After my first few bites, I paired it off with some garlic and pepper and the overall flavor was amplified even more!
 (NOTE: I hate wasabi; so I didn’t even try that, but I bet it would have tasted good too especially if you’re into its taste).

-But that didn’t end there.
+But my teppanyaki experience didn’t end there.
 Before I finished up my slices, the chef quickly cooked some garlic rice and served it to me with miso soup and pickles.

 Whilst I was basking in the afterglow, I was given a dessert plate which had apple pie paired with azuki (red bean) ice cream… At this point, I was a bit afraid of eating it because I still wanted to keep the lingering beef taste in my mouth.